Robby Krieger: Later career

 In 1991, Krieger formed a new band known as the Robby Krieger Band, which featured his son Waylon Krieger (guitar), Berry Oakley Jr. (bass, backing vocals), Dale Alexander (keyboards), and Ray Mehlbaum (drums).
 In 2000, Krieger released Cinematix, an entirely instrumental fusion album, with guest appearances from Billy Cobham and Edgar Winter.

 Krieger and Manzarek reformed as the "Doors of the 21st Century" in 2002 with vocalist Ian Astbury of the Cult.
 (Astbury had also performed a solo cover of "Touch Me" and a cover of "Wild Child" with the Cult on the tribute album Stoned Immaculate: The Music of The Doors).

 Krieger played guitar on a few tracks by Blue Öyster Cult.
 In June 2008, ZYX Studio released his concert with Eric Burdon, called Live at the Ventura Beach California.
 They also played "Back Door Man" and "Roadhouse Blues".

 In May 2012, Krieger toured with the Roadhouse Rebels, a trio side-project consisting of founding members Particle's (and Rich Robinson's keyboardist) Steve Molitz (Hammond organ, keyboards) and Oingo Boingo/Mutaytor's John Avila (bass), only this time with two additional musicians, Rich Robinson (guitar/vocals) and his drummer Joe Magistro.
 The shows' setlists featured a range of material, including Doors standards, classic soul and rock 'n' roll covers from the '60s and '70s, and material from Robinson's new Through a Crooked Sun album.
 The group performed on May 25, 2012, in Los Angeles, on May 26, 2012, at the Bella Fiore Music Festival at Harmony Park Music Garden in Clarks Grove, Minnesota, and on May 27, 2012, at the Oriental Theater in Denver.

-On December 31, 2013, Krieger played alongside Southern rock band Gov't Mule at the Beacon Theatre (New York City)Beacon Theatre in New York City.
+On October 31, 2013, Krieger played alongside Southern rock band Gov't Mule at the Beacon Theatre in New York City.
 In July 2017, Krieger tossed out the first pitch at a Dodgers game in Los Angeles.

 On August 29, 2018, Krieger joined Alice in Chains onstage at the Hollywood Palladium in Los Angeles to close out their sold-out concert with a performance of their hit song "Rooster".
 On August 14, 2020, Krieger released his solo album, The Ritual Begins At Sundown.
 On September 10, 2020, Krieger was announced as a headliner featuring Maki Mae in the Asian Hall of Fame Induction Ceremony.

 In 2020, Krieger began uploading guitar tutorials for various Doors songs to the band's official YouTube channel.

 On October 12, 2021, Krieger released a memoir Set the Night on Fire: Living, Dying, and Playing Guitar With the Doors, co-written with author and musician Jeff Penalty Alulis.

 Personal life

-Krieger is married to Lynn Krieger and has one child: Waylon Krieger.
+Krieger is married to Lynn Krieger and has one child.